Welcome to Milk Allergy Mom.

 I remember questioning this from the get-go and calling the company after another milk allergy mom told me Oreos were milk-free.
 I can't remember exactly what the company told me at that time but it must have been assuring enough for us to try them.
 And we did....with success.
 My son loves Oreos, and has successfully eaten them for many years.

-But now that some moms have brought it up, I've been on a renewed mission to get more scoop on this.
+But now that some moms have expressed concern about the "chocolate" ingredient, I've been on a renewed mission to get more scoop on this.
 First, I called Nabisco and they told me in a round-about way that the cookies do not contain milk.
 I asked about the last ingredient, chocolate, and they said that if it was made from milk, it would contain the word "milk"....such as "chocolate derived from milk" or "milk" put in parentheses.
 They did say that if I had further concerns, I should call the Food Allergy and Anaplylaxis Network.

 So I did call FAAN.
 And they said I should look on their website at "how to read a label" for milk products.
 I looked on there but I did not see this information except for a resource card that I could purchase.
 If anyone else sees this information on the site, let me know.
 I assume I am looking to see if "chocolate" would be listed as a milk ingredient.
 In which case, I assume it WOULD be.
-That is why this issue is so tricky.
+That is why this issue is tricky.
 We all know, that in general, chocolate has milk.
-But there ARE ways to do chocolate without milk...with cocoa with alkali or chocolate liquor....and maybe some others.
-So I still feel like there's not a real answer yet.
+But there ARE ways to do chocolate without milk.
+Cocoa with alkali or chocolate liquor.
+Maybe some others.
+So I still feel like there's not a real answer about the "chocolate" issue.

 MINI OREO RECALL FOR MILK CONTAMINATION 2005

 On another interesting note, I found a milk allergy recall on Oreos from 2005.
 You can read the FDA release here.
-The recall is for mini oreos.
-The mini oreos were supposed to be milk free but a certain batch ended up with pieces of Ritz Bitz Cheese Sandwiches in them, thus contaminating the Oreos with milk.
-They, at the time, were saying there is not supposed to be milk in Mini Oreos.
+The recall is for mini Oreos.
+The mini Oreos were supposed to be milk free but a certain batch ended up with pieces of Ritz Bitz Cheese Sandwiches in them, thus contaminating the Oreos with milk.
+The company, at the time, was saying there is not supposed to be milk in Mini Oreos.
 With that said, I will copy and paste the ingredient list for Mini Oreos from the Nabisco website.
 Notice chocolate is the last ingredient.

 One concern, however, would be if the ingredients have changed from the time of the recall mentioned above and the posting of these current ingredients on the Nabisco website.